cflee/cfleecom/content/posts/2022-08-14-climbs-next.md

 ## Meta

-- habit
-- not a chore
+Some things that were swirling round my head while starting into these next ten climb sessions:

+- I want to see if I can make this a habit
+- In particular, it needs to not feel like a chore -- and it doesn't so far (at least for this stage, when I'm just climbing and not really 'training')
-- technique (especially since lacking brute force)
+- Focus on technique, especially since lacking brute force
-- afraid of premature injury
+- Quite afraid of premature injury derailing this whole thing

 ## Gear